LukeG91/Ripe-Harvest-E-commerce-MERN/README.md

   Password: [a<-)8F3
 ```

-7. If you would like to tst out the website as an Admin user, please use the details below:
+7. If you would like to test out the website as an Admin user, please use the details below:

 ```
   Email: admin@gmail.com